nasa/VirtualADAPT/README.md

 ## Extended Documentation

-The document 'VirtualADAPT.pdf' describes the Virtual ADAPT simulation model in more detail.
+The document [VirtualADAPT.pdf](https://github.com/nasa/VirtualADAPT/blob/master/docs/VirtualADAPT.pdf) describes the Virtual ADAPT simulation model in more detail.
 Please refer to this document for instructions on running the simulation.

 ## License